TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 I've accidentally published posts a few times when I meant to refresh the preview page.

 I wish there was a ghost button that said 'Preview' instead of the eye icon.
 That might not be the _best_ solution but it would help.

+## Wrapping Up

+Moving away from WordPress and into Forestry was a great move for the future of my blog and my productivity.